Nahdlatul Wathan: History

 During the National Awakening era of the early 20th century, Indonesia experienced a rapid expansion of Islamic socio-religious activity, witnessing the creation of two of the most influential Islamic organizations, Muhammadiyah (1912) and Nahdlatul Ulama (1926).
-While Muhammadiyah was inspired by the modernism imported from the Middle East, Nahdlatul Ulama, oriented toward vernacular and syncretist Islam, was founded to counter the modernist trend.
+While Muhammadiyah was inspired by the modernism imported from the Middle East, Nahdlatul Ulama, oriented toward traditional and vernacular Islam, was founded to counter the modernist trend.
 Nahdlatul Ulama had set up multiple branches across the archipelago, including Lombok, in which the branch was headed by the charismatic local saint Muhammad Zainuddin Abdul Majid, also known as Maulana Syeikh.

 Maulana Syeikh was educated in Mecca, and after finishing his study in 1934, he returned to Lombok where he established a pesantren (Islamic boarding school) Al-Mujahidin.
 Later he renovated the pesantren to an Islamic seminary for male students, Madrasah Nahdlatul Wathan Diniyah Islamiyah (NWDI) in 1937.
 He also built a seminary for female students, Madrasah Nahdlatul Banat Diniyah Islamiyah (NBDI) in 1943.
 These two seminaries had witnessed rapid growth and popularity, prompting Maulana to expand their operations to other villages in Lombok.
 He then founded the organization Nahdlatul Wathan in Pancor, Selong, East Lombok Regency on March 1, 1953.

 Since the establishment, the organization played a major role in the Islamization of Lombok.

 During the New Order era, Nahdlatul Wathan had cooperated with the ruling party Golkar, albeit the political affiliation was not fixed.
 During 1965-1975, Nahdlatul Wathan had around 360 madrasahs in operation.
 In 1997, Nahdlatul Wathan was managing approximately 600 madrasahs, several private universities, and orphanages.
 With the death of Maulana, the fall of Suharto, and the democratic transition, Nadhlatul Wathan had experienced a turbulent era in the late 20th to early 21st century, in which internal strifes had involved almost all the active members.
 Today, Nahdlatul Wathan operates madrasahs all around the Indonesian archipelago, including Jakarta, Riau, Kalimantan, Sulawesi.